 Designer Eric Avar drew the inspiration for the shape and the cut of the shoe from James' famous Hummer H2.
 The wide base and body of the shoe have been ever-present on every LeBron sneaker released ever since.
 The upper is composed of nylon and leather, while the shoe used the Nike Air Zoom system - a feature of the first six LeBron signature shoes.

 These shoes came in both home/away color schemes.
 Nike released the Air Zoom Generations in the white/red-blue, as well as black/white-red colorway for away games.
 They also released a Christmas edition, all-white with a patterned body.

 A modern-day makeover of the original LeBron IIs

-The LeBron IIs were released predominantly in white/navy blue colours - the classic Chamber of Fear line springs to mind immediately.
-The most-vaunted release from this shoe edition is the all-black 'Birthday' edition, celebrating James' 30th December, 1984 birth date.
-The standard Black/White-Red colourway themselves have aged quite well on collectors' shelves over the years.
+The LeBron IIs were released predominantly in white/navy blue colors - the classic Chamber of Fear line springs to mind immediately.
+The most-vaunted release from this shoe edition is the all-black 'Birthday' edition, celebrating James' 30th December 1984 birth date.
+The standard Black/White-Red colorways themselves have aged quite well on collectors' shelves over the years.

 #3 Nike Zoom LeBron III

 A re-released purple-and-white colorway for the LeBron III